europace/kex-vorgang-import-api/README.md

 This API accepts data with the Content-Type "**application/json**".

-Therefore the Content-Type Header must be set appropriately in the request.
+Therefore the Content-Type header must be set appropriately in the request.
 In addition the encoding needs to be specified if it is not UTF-8.

 | Request Header Name | Header Value           |
 |---------------------|------------------------|